MileHacker Logo

 Eco-Friendly Accommodation

 Look for accommodations that highlight their commitment to sustainability.
-They may mention energy efficiency, waste reduction, local sourcing of food, or water conservation efforts.
+They might mention energy efficiency, waste reduction, local sourcing of food, or water conservation efforts.

 Green Stays